brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    This feature is considered experimental and may change at any time until it is declared stable.
 However, feedback is welcome.

-schema.org offers the possibility to use enumerations as value for certain properties.
+schema.org provides the ability to use enumerations as values for certain properties.
 The TYPO3 schema extensions provide the :ref:`enumerations <enumerations>` defined by schema.org.
 However, there are some enumerations where schema.org refers to other vocabularies.
+These enumerations are not provided by the TYPO3 schema extensions.
-One example is the `BusinessEntityType`_, which suggests using the `GoodRelations`_ terms.
-If you want to use them, you can define and use your own enumeration to provide a defined set of possible values (instead of plain strings):
+An example is `BusinessEntityType`_, which suggests using the `GoodRelations`_ terms.
+If you want to use them, you can define and use your own enumeration to provide a defined set of of possible values satisfiying your needs (instead of plain strings):

 .. literalinclude:: _ExtendingVocabulary/_BusinessEntityType.php
    :language: php
    :caption: EXT:my_extension/Classes/Schema/Enumeration/BusinessEntityType.php

+All enumeration types must implement the interface :php:`Brotkrueml\Schema\Core\Model\EnumerationInterface`, which requires a :php:`canonical()` method.
+Depending on the case, it returns the string to use in the JSON-LD output.

 Now you can make use of this enum in PHP, for example: